 1php bin/magento deploy:mode:set production

-As a result, the Magento 2 store should now be fitted with all the products from Magento 1.
+As a result of Magento 1 to Magento 2 product migration works, the Magento 2 store should now be fitted with all the products from Magento 1.

 The store launch is not the end of development.
 Often you’ll need to make time for various tweaks, bug fixes, and feature requests from the stakeholders.
 Also, remember to put aside some resources for feedback and technical emergencies.